Definition of food poisoning

-- Escherichia coli: Common sources of this bacteria include raw or undercooked meats, raw fruits and vegetables, unpasteurized apple juice and milk, and untreated water.
+- Escherichia coli: Common sources of this bacteria include raw or undercooked meats, raw fruits and vegetables, unpasteurized milk and apple juice, and untreated water.

-- Salmonella: This bacteria is found in raw or inadequately cooked poultry, meat, fish and eggs, raw fruits and vegetables, and unpasteurized dairy products.
+- Salmonella: This bacterium is present in raw or inadequately cooked poultry, meat, fish and eggs, raw fruits and vegetables, and unpasteurized dairy products.

-- Listeria: Common sources of this bacteria are processed, non-dried meats, unpasteurized dairy products, raw vegetables, and raw or undercooked meat, poultry and fish.
+- Listeria: Common sources of this bacteria are uncured processed meats, unpasteurized dairy products, raw vegetables, and raw or undercooked meat, poultry, and fish.

-- Clostridium botulinum: This bacterium is mainly found in improperly prepared cans and honey.
+- Clostridium botulinum: This bacterium is mainly found in improperly prepared preserves and honey.

 - Campylobacter jejuni: This bacterium is particularly present in raw poultry, unpasteurized milk and untreated water.